fuzzygroup/blog/_drafts/a-father-s-guide-to-surviving-disney-world.md

 # Trip Planning is Key

-  * time of year
-  * Disney is an ecosystem and the amount of info is huge
+If you have ever thought "I know we'll goto DisneyWorld and it will be easy!" then I have to disagree with you.
+I've watched my wife plan multiple trips and it is anything but easy.
+There are hundreds if not thousands of options and even things like "[Do we get the meal plan are widely debated](https://www.google.com/search?q=disneyworld+should+I+get+the+dining+plan&oq=disneyworld+should+I+get+the+dining+plan&aqs=chrome..69i57j0l2.10451j0j7&sourceid=chrome&ie=UTF-8) (6.6 million hits on that Google search)".

+Here are a few things to consider:

+* The amount of information about planning a Disney vacation is staggering.
+There are literally dozens of hard core disney fanatic web sites which are an awesome resource.
+* The time of year is key.
+Crowds at DisneyWorld are huge and picking the right time of year can make a big difference.
+Happily there are resources like [this](http://wdwprepschool.com/disney-world-crowd-calendar-for-the-2016-2017-school-year/).
+And there are [others](https://www.undercovertourist.com/orlando/crowd-calendar/) of course.
+* If you can find a Disney fan, someone who really, really cares about Disney, then they can help you have an amazing trip
+* DisneyWorld is now an ecosystem of sorts - massive amounts of information, apps that analyze things, etc.  And there's a whole language of things that make no sense outside of Disney - FastPass anyone?

 # App Up!

-One of the things that has really surprised me is the quantity of apps that can really make your trip better.
+One of the things that has really surprised me is the quantity and quality of apps that can really make your trip better.
 Here are the apps that my wife and I use every single time.
 All apps below are listed for iOS but most have equivalents for Google Play

 * [My Disney Experience](https://itunes.apple.com/us/app/my-disney-experience-walt/id547436543?mt=8)
 * [WDW Lines](https://itunes.apple.com/us/app/disney-world-lines-from-touringplans.com/id411091283?mt=8) (pricey; read below)